Popular Motifs in Older American Milk Glass

 Take care when learning to distinguish new milk glass from old - which includes differentiating Victorian-era milk glass from mid-1950s pieces along with those made during the past 20 years or so (see information on molds being reused below).
 There are a number of commonly referenced attributes of older glass that can sometimes be found in new glass as well.

 Some glass dealers swear older pieces are opalescent around the edges, but newer pieces can have this same type of look.
-Other sellers will tell you that three-part molds (indicated by three mold lines found around the piece) are old, but newer glass was made with this type of mold too.
+Other sellers will tell you that three-part molds (indicated by three mold lines found around the piece) are old, but newer glass was made with this type of mold, too.
 Some people will remark that an indention shaped like a shell present in the base indicates older glass.
 This, according to the Newbounds, occurs when glass is poured into a mold too slowly, and it can be present in new glass as well.

 Some glass dealers also assume that all painted milk glass is old, but that's not a hard and fast rule.
-And while testing with a black light will reveal cracks and repairs with some types of glues, making sure a piece glows under a fluorescent bulb should be a confirmation of age and not the only measure.
+And while testing with a black light will reveal cracks and repairs with some types of glues, making sure a piece glows under a fluorescent bulb should be one confirmation of age and not the only measure.

 So how do you know if a piece is old?
 The long and short of it is to study both new and old glass.
 Look at documented pieces of older glass in books and catalogs.
 Hold as many pieces as possible at glass shows and ask questions about them.
 Note details about older patterns in comparison with new.
 There is a "feel" of older glass compared with new that comes with experience.
 Keep learning and you will master distinguishing old from new over time.